 Drive over the elegant Forth Road Bridge and through Fife to St. Andrews, whose Royal and Ancient Golf Club has given us the rules of golfing.
-Then, through Braemar, home of the Royal Highland Games, to BALMORAL CASTLE (when available).
+Then, through Braemar, home of the Royal Highland Games, to BALMORAL CASTLE (except when the Royal Family is in residence).
 Overnight at Inverness, the Highland capital.
 (B/D)

 Inverness - Culloden - Fort William - Glasgow.

 At CULLODEN VISITOR CENTRE, hear the story of the crushing Hanoverian victory over Bonnie Prince Charlie's Scottish clans.
 Then, enjoy a day full of Highland splendour: Loch Ness with its mysterious monster, Fort William beneath Ben Nevis, Loch Linnhe, and haunting Glen Coe.
 Motor across wild Rannoch Moor to the "Bonnie Banks" of Loch Lomond for a CRUISE on the loch before heading south to Glasgow.
 (B/D)

 Glasgow - Gretna Green - Grasmere, England - Liverpool.

 On the way through the Lowland Hills, stop at Gretna Green, where the blacksmith used to wed runaway couples.
 Enter the beautiful Lake District